Unexpected Issues in the Sales Process

 Further down the line, you should instruct your solicitor to find out who owns the panels, to find out if access is required by the company who installed them to maintain them and to establish if the roof was properly assessed in the first place to carry the weight of the solar panels.

-Once these questions are answered to your satisfaction and your solicitor is happy then you are safe to proceed with the sale.
-At the end of the day, solar panels are a good investment and can save you a significant sum of money overall.
+Once these questions are answered to your satisfaction and can save you a significant sum of money overall.

 Find out about restricted covenants as early as you can!